 To date, we have devoted most of our financial resources to our corporate overhead and research and development of COR388, including our preclinical development activities and clinical trials of COR388.
 We expect that it will be several years, if ever, before we have a drug candidate ready for commercialization.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our development of, and seek regulatory approvals for our drug candidates, prepare for and begin the commercialization of any approved drug candidates, and add infrastructure and personnel to support our drug development efforts and operations as a public company.
 We anticipate that any such losses could be significant for the next several years.
-These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-Further, these net losses have fluctuated significantly in the past and are expected to continue to significantly fluctuate from quarter-to-quarter or year-to-year.
+These net losses have fluctuated significantly in the past and are expected to continue to significantly fluctuate from quarter-to-quarter or year-to-year.
 To become and remain profitable, we must develop and eventually commercialize a drug with significant revenue.